A GTA Family Foundation · Trust-Based Giving

 Flexible by design

-An application can take whatever form works best for your team: our short written form, a conversation, a video pitch, or materials you already have on hand.
+An application can take whatever form works best for your team: a short written form, a conversation, a video pitch, or materials you already have on hand.

 03